 Last week, what appears to be a draft (so long that it is in two separate parts) of EPA’s proposed rule defining “waters of the United States” was widely circulated.
 Part of what I love about this story is that it is uncertain whether this is in fact the draft rule that EPA sent to OMB to review.
-On one hand, it has many of the hallmarks of an EPA proposed rule.
-However, there are some aspects that do read somewhat oddly, particularly the level of informality in the text.
-According to the Daily Environment Report on… More
+On one hand, it has many of the hallmarks of an EPA proposed rule. … More

 Last Friday, in American Farm Bureau Federation v.
 EPA, Judge Sylvia Rambo upheld EPA’s Chesapeake Bay TMDL.
 As Judge Rambo noted in her conclusion, while the environmental problems associated with the Chesapeake Bay are massive and the issues complicated, her review was not that difficult.

-Notwithstanding the expansive administrative record, and the complexity of the numerous issues implicated herein, the court’s scope of review in this case is relatively narrow.
-In accordance with the deferential standards applicable to a court’s review of an agency’s actions, this court must give EPA’s… More
+Notwithstanding the expansive administrative record, and the complexity of the numerous issues implicated herein, the court’s scope of review in this case is relatively narrow.… More

 EPA’s used its blog today to announce that it and the Army Corps of Engineers have sent to OMB a draft rule clarifying the scope of jurisdiction under the Clean Water Act.
 It appears that EPA has finally given up on its controversial efforts to solve the Rapanos problem through guidance.
-As I noted previously, when an agency is still working on its quick and easy guidance (with regulations to follow) eight years after the court decision that made the guidance necessary, it’s probably time to acknowledge that there is no quick and easy, so you… More
+As I noted previously, when an agency is still working on its quick and easy guidance (with regulations to follow) eight years after the court decision that made the guidance necessary,… More

 Last week, in Conservation Law Foundation v.
 EPA, Judge Mark Wolf ruled that CLF did not have standing to challenge EPA’s approval of total maximum daily loads promulgated for certain waters in and around Cape Cod.
 Given the increasing number of citizen suits involving TMDL promulgation, the decision is important.